ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-solutions-arch-rds.md

 - Business reporting against almost live data without affecting the performance of the primary instance

-A transactional DB engine must be used to support read replicas - so Aurora/MySQL must have InnoDB engine installed.
+A transactional DB engine must be used to support read replicas - so Aurora/MySQL/MariaDB must have InnoDB engine installed.
 Needs MySQL version 5.6 or later; PostgresSQL requires 9.3.5.
 In this configuration, the native asynchronous engine is used.
-There can be a total of 5 read replica per primary instance.
 MySQL allows multi-region read replicas.
-DB Snapshots and backups can NOT be taken from read replicas.
-If not Multi-AZ on setup, expect I/O suspension; Multi-AZ = snapshot from secondary DB.
 Read-replicas can be promoted.

+Limits:

+- max 5 read replica per primary instance

+- DB Snapshots and backups can NOT be taken from read replicas.

-Oracle and SQL Server can't do read replicas.
+- no read replicas fro Oracle and SQL Server

 Replica lag is a key metric - keeping the read replica on a similiar, in fact, exact same configuration of instances can help keep this metric inline.

 #### Read Replica Setup

-There are several ways to create Read Replica.
+There are several ways to create Read Replica:

 1. Restore a snapshot and select Multi-AZ deployment.